google-research/weatherbench2/docs/source/index.md

 - A [website] displaying up-to-date scores of many of the state-of-the-art data-driven and physical approaches.
 - A [paper] describing the rationale behind the evaluation setup.

 WeatherBench 2 has been built as an evolving tool for the entire community.
 For this reason, we welcome any feedback (ideally, submitted as [GitHub issues](https://github.com/google-research/weatherbench2/issues)) or contributions.
-If you would like you model to be part of WeatherBench, check out [this guide](submit).
+If you would like your model to be part of WeatherBench, check out [this guide](submit).